Tiny-Earth/DemoSite/site/src/design.md

                 <th scope="col">Course B</th>
             </tr>
             <tr>
-                <td>Before class: Read a popular science on article on the scientific method.</td>
+                <td>Before class: Read a popular science article on the scientific method.</td>
                 <td>Before class: Read select passages on the scientific method from the course's textbook.</td>
             </tr>
             <tr>
                 <td>In class: Poll students on what a scientific hypothesis is.
 Brainstorm key features of the scientific method in small groups.</td>
-                <td>In class: Clicker Question: What are experimental controls (eg. positive, negative)?
-In pairs, analyse data of an Alzheimer's drug and evaluate the hypothesis.</td>
+                <td>In class: Clicker Question: What are experimental controls (e.g., positive, negative)?
+In pairs, analyze data of an Alzheimer's drug and evaluate the hypothesis.</td>
             </tr>
             <tr>
                 <td>After class: Diagram the scientific method and label each step with key features.</td>